Reviewed by Dr. Barb DePree, MD

 Vaginal dryness is a common obstacle to comfortable sex for midlife women.
 Most often, it's one of the changes we all experience with menopause.
+Exploring this condition and choosing the vaginal dryness treatment that works for you can enhance your sex life and make it far more enjoyable.

 When What Used to Feel Good Doesn't